MayXpan/CSE-15L-Lab1/lab1.md

    1. cd
    - ![image](<Lab1 cd1.png>)
-   - In the image above, it can be seen that the current working directory is the home directory as there is nothing after the tilde.
+   - In the image above, it can be seen that the current working directory is the home directory as there is nothing after the tilde, however had we been in any other directory than the home directory, by having nothing in the argument, using the cd command will change the current working directory to return to the home directory.
 The function of the 'cd' command is to change the working directory so by not stating a directory in the argument of the command nothing happens.
 As such it is not an error.

    2. ls
    - ![Image](<Lab1 ls1.png>)